chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

 ## Update: Inlined PurgeCSS transform

-I realised I didn't provide the logic for the PurgeCSS stuff I mentioned at the top, so here’s that as a bonus!
+I realised I didn’t provide the logic for the PurgeCSS stuff I mentioned at the top, so here’s that as a bonus!

 My `head.njk` file has this line, a comment used as a placeholder to dictate where the final CSS will be inserted (the comment is the important bit, the `id` attribute is optional):